1968 Canadian Ladies Curling Association Championship: Event Summary

 It then appeared that BC would come away with the title as they lead Alberta after six ends 7–2.
 However that would change quickly as Alberta scored five in the seventh end to tie the game.
 The two teams traded singles in the next two ends with things all knotted up at 8 heading into the final end with BC having hammer.
-But despite this, Alberta would go onto steal one to win 9–8, thus forcing a tiebreaker playoff on Friday morning to determine the championship.
+On Jamison's last rock of the game, she drew to the side of the button, but Fashoway made an angle raise to the other side of the button.
+The rocks were too close to the pin to be measured, so an umpire had to make the decision to determine which rock was closer, and awarded the point, and the victory to Alberta.
+This forced a tiebreaker playoff on Friday morning to determine the championship.

 In the rematch between Alberta and BC on Friday morning, Alberta would score singles in each of the first three ends to jump out to a 3–0 lead.
 BC would cut Alberta's lead down to one with two in the fourth.
 But that was as close as BC would get as Alberta put the game away with five in the fifth and a steal of two in the sixth to take a commanding 10–2 lead and eventually capture the championship 11–4 after BC conceded the tenth end.